-Let's discuss some of the most common methods used by thru-hikers to allow them the time and funds to hike for months.
+Let's discuss some of the most common methods used by thru-hikers to allow them the time and funds to hike for months, including blogging.
 This way maybe you can pull information from specific points that will fit in with your lifestyle and help you effectively plan.
 This is one reason for most thru-hikes being planned a year in advance, if not longer.

 Taking time off to thru-hike is a very interesting topic to cover as there are many different possibilities that can occur, find the best fit for yourself.
 This can be easy or it can be at a difficult time which way your choice goes will rely heavily on lifestyle and timelines.